hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 He finally reaches the top.

-There is a strange typing machine on a desk, with a piece of writing in low speech.
-He reads: *Alone he was when he started his journey, and alone is how Roland reaches the Dark Tower.* — it makes no sense to him.
+There is a strange typing machine on a desk, with a piece of yellow papaer and a writting in low speech. *Alone he was when he started his journey, and alone is how Roland reaches the Dark Tower.* — he reads, it makes no sense to him.

-There is one last door.
-A red one, with an Eye painted in blood.
+There is a red door, with the same eye he has seen before, painted on top.
 The eye of the Crimson King.
 It is already opened and it leads to the rooftop.

 He goes up.
 The sunset has started.
 He sees the never ending sea of roses, laying under the infinite shade casted by the Tower.
 Crows are back, standing on the ledge.

-The Crimson King, in a human shape, wearing glasses and dressed in a red robe.
+The Crimson King, is in a human shape, wearing glasses and dressed in a red robe.
 Hi is seated next to a lit furnace.
 The furnace has bores with the silhouette of the guardians.
 He is piling up black rocks, stacking them in what seems an imposible balance.

 Childe Roland to the dark tower came!
 Long days and pleasant nights, sai — the man in red says.